Nanostring-Biostats/CosMx-Analysis-Scratch-Space/blog/FOV QC.md

 the images from each reporter cycle must be "registered", i.e. aligned to the images from the other cycles, in both horizontal and vertical position.
-This process can go wrong in various ways, but all with the same impact: the barcode bits from that reporter cycle are assigned to the wrong positions, and they no longer be used to identify the RNA transcript they came from.
+This process can go wrong in various ways, but all with the same impact: the barcode bits from that reporter cycle are assigned to the wrong positions, and they can no longer be used to identify the RNA transcript they came from.
 This phenomenon drives down expression for all genes with a barcode bit in the impacted reporter cycle.
-The CosMx instrument performs 8 "cycles" (as opposed to "reporter cycles") of data acquisition;
+The CosMx instrument performs 8 "cycles" (as opposed to "reporter cycles") of data acquisition for every reporter cycle and therefore barcode position;
 registration failure can impact a reporter cycle across one or all of these cycles, causing either a slight decrease or a total loss of signal for the impacted genes.

 #### Autofluorescence:
 if the tissue in an FOV is autofluorescent, it can make fluorescent signal from CosMx reporter probes harder to detect.
 When this happens, all genes with barcode bits in the impacted color will be harder to detect.
-And at the same time, they will suffer higher rates of FalseCode style background events - i.e., their barcode will more often be spuriously observed in the absense of hyb probes for the gene.
+At the same time, they will suffer higher rates of FalseCode style background events - i.e., their barcode will more often be spuriously observed in the absense of hyb probes for the gene.